 In case of pictures or other attachments, please make sure these are detailed and clearly show the defect or requested item.

-All questions need to be answerred before a report can be submitted
+All questions need to be answered before a report can be submitted

-In case you cannot provide an answer to the question enter N/A.
+In case you cannot provide an answer to the question, enter “N/A”.

-Once a report is submitted it can no longer be corrected.
+Once a report is submitted, it can no longer be corrected.

-Only upon repair closure all information is available in the system to make a judgement whether a report is potential or required.
+Only upon repair completion all information is available in the system to make a judgment whether a report is potential or required.

 Only required reports need to be entered and submitted to Sony.